cmu-sei/foundry-docs/docs/gameboard/admin-players.md

 !!! tip

 	Selecting one of the blue buttons removes that type of event from the player timeline.
-If you only wanted to see Submissions, for example, you could remove the other event types.
+If you only wanted to see **Submissions**, for example, you could remove the other event types.

 ![player timeline](img/timeline.png)